Find Affordable College Courses

 $16,530 Average Tuition & Fees

-With a ranking of #12, South Dakota School of Mines and Technology did quite well on this year’s best value schools for materials engineering students.
-SD Mines is a small public school located in the small city of Rapid City.
+South Dakota School of Mines and Technology did quite well in this year’s ranking of the best value schools for materials engineering students.
+It came in at #12 on the list.
+SD Mines is a small public school located in the city of Rapid City.

 Out-of-state tuition fees for undergraduate students at SD Mines are $16,530 per year.